Extended Content Labels

 Extended content labels (ECLs) can help companies meet regulatory requirements, offer information in other languages or provide value-enhancing coupons

-There are three main types of ECLs, depending on whether the labels are meant to fold out or tear off.
+There are two main types of ECLs, depending on whether the labels are meant to wrap around or tear off.
 Each has its own unique best use cases:

 A wrap-around label is one that wraps over itself, and is the most common and simple approach to producing ECLs.
-The label adhesive is engineered to be repositionable, which allows for removal and replacement.
+Using our removable BOPP material, the label adhesive is engineered to be repositionable, which allows for removal and replacement.
 The label is designed oversized on one side, typically as a rectangle, and wraps around a product container 1.5 – 2 times.
 The light tack adhesive wraps over other areas of the label already applied, and can be removed to reveal the covered content, then reapplied many times over.
+Minimum order quantity for wrap around labels is 50 labels per version of art.

 Sometimes, an extra deal can act as a great incentive to buy a product.
 Coupon-style ECLs are perfect in situations such as these.
 Buyers can pull off these coupons at the register and redeem the deal immediately, unlocking savings on that item or an additional purchase.
 The coupon doesn't have to take up space on the exterior surface of the label.
 A small panel on the front of the product can tell shoppers to peel the label back for added value, creating an incentive to buy that particular brand.